airblade/geo_tools/README.md

 You have lots of plugin choices if you want to geocode North American addresses, or find all the locations near somewhere.
 But few help you with forms and validation.

-This plugin does three things:
+This plugin does four things:

-* Adds +latitude_field+ and +longitude_field+ form helpers to Rails' default form builder.
+* Adds `latitude_field` and `longitude_field` form helpers to Rails' default form builder.
 * Lets your model acts_as_location, to work seamlessly with the form helpers.
 * Validates the location data entered on the form and in the database.

-A model which acts_as_location also get a +within+ named scope that returns all locations within the given bounding box, such as you would have on a Google map.
+* Gives you a `within` named scope to find all lcoations within a given bounding box, such as you would have on a Google map.

 ## Assumptions